top of page

 What motivates you to do this work?

 The motivation I have for helping others fuels my work, and I believe the research we put forth can influence policy and best practices that achieve better quality of life and health equity within communities.
-I went into Public Health because of my interests across the different dimensions of health that influence our well-being, and this work allows me to explore those connections as we strive to increase opportunities for others to attain healthier lives.

 PhD Student